lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 Table Validation
 ^^^^^^^^^^^^^^^^
-With MIB documents, it is very easy to determine if an OID is a table.
+With MIB documents, it is very easy to determine if an OID is a table, a table entry, or a table column.

 .. code-block:: csharp